 Checking for completed translations

-Check for completed jobs by visiting the WPML -> Translation Management -> Translation Jobs tab.
+Check for completed jobs by visiting WPML -> Translation Management and clicking on the Translation Jobs tab.
 Locate the translation batch you want to download and click on the Synchronize status button.

 Having your completed translations delivered to your site

 Depending on your configuration, translations will either be delivered automatically or can be fetched manually from your WordPress admin panel.

 To check your configuration settings, open WPML->Translation Management and switch to the Multilingual Content Setup tab.
 Find the Translation pickup mode section and check the selected option.

 The Translation Service will deliver translations automatically using XML-RPC option means that as soon as a translation is ready, it will be delivered to your website automatically.

 The site will fetch translations manually means that completed translations can be downloaded from the Translations Dashboard (WPML->Translation Management) using the Check status and get translations button at the top of the page.